bzminer/bzminer/README.md

   "pool": [],
   // Override the algorithm on the configured pools, whatever wrote them.
 One algorithm ("warthog") sets pool 0; a list sets one pool each, in order - either JSON (["warthog", "xelis"]) or comma separated ("warthog,xelis").
 It is TOP-LEVEL, not a field inside pools[], because a mining OS rewrites the pool block from its own algorithm list - so an algorithm bzminer gained after that front-end shipped cannot be selected in its UI, and an override placed inside pools[] would be overwritten by it.
 CLI: --force_algo
   "force_algo": "",
   // Which GPUs mine, as a comma- or space-separated list of device numbers and/or pci ids ("0,2", "29:0", "0000:29:00").
 Bare entries are an ALLOWLIST - only those cards mine - and entries prefixed '!' a DENYLIST ("!1" = every GPU but device 1).
 The two cannot be mixed, since "0,!1" has two readings and neither is obviously right.
 Empty = every GPU mines.
 This is the one-line form of devices[].enabled and the two are ANDed, so a card disabled in either place does not mine.
 GPUs only: the CPU is governed by device_types.cpu / cpu_threads.
+RIG-WIDE - to keep a card out of ONE algorithm of several, name it in that algorithm's pools[].devices ("!1") instead.
 CLI: --devices
   "device_select": "",
   // Mining intensity for every GPU that does not name its own in devices[]: how much work one launch is asked for, in units of 65536 nonces (1-4096).
 0 = auto, which lets the algorithm choose. devices[].intensity is addressed by enumeration index and still wins where it is set, so this is the one to use for a whole rig.
 Shown as i<n> in the mining table's cfg column.
 CLI: --intensity
   "intensity": 0,